706-419-3883

 Dietary factors account for at least 30% of all cancers in Western countries.
 Researchers from Loma Linda University reported that vegans have lower rates of cancer than both meat-eaters and vegetarians.
 Vegan women, for example, had 34 percent lower rates of female-specific cancers such as breast, cervical, and ovarian cancer when compared to a group of healthy omnivores who ate substantially less meat than the general population (two servings a week or more).
 This study controlled for non-dietary factors such as smoking, alcohol, and a family history of cancer.2

-Consumption of detrimental foods (meat, fried foods, and saturated fats) does more harm than regular consumption of healthful foods.
+Consumption of detrimental foods (meat, fried foods, and saturated fats) does more harm than the help that regular consumption of healthful foods provides.
 The World Health Organization considers processed meat (hot dogs or frankfurters, ham, sausages, corned beef, and biltong, or beef jerky, as well as canned meat and meat-based preparations and sauces) as a class 1 carcinogen.
 In other words, there is compelling evidence that it produces cancer.
-Research from epidemiological studies shows positive links between eating red meat and developing colorectal cancer, and gives strong mechanistic evidence.
+Research from epidemiological studies shows positive links between eating red meat and developing colorectal cancer, and gives strong mechanistic evidence (direct evidence that links a factor or an intervention to a specific outcome).
 Red meat consumption is considered as probably carcinogenic.3

 Meat, Inflammation, and Cancer

 Inflammation fuels chronic diseases like cancer.
-Red meat consumption encourages inflammation and cancer promotion.4 A a sugar called Neu5Gc, is naturally found in most mammals but not in humans.
+Red meat consumption encourages inflammation and cancer promotion.5 A sugar called Neu5Gc, is naturally found in most mammals but not in humans.
 Neu5Gs is prevalent in beef, pork, and lamb.
 As a foreign molecule, Neu5Gc promotes a chronic inflammatory response that promotes inflammation and tumor formation.
-5
+6

-The eating of both red and white meat increases the risk of kidney cancer.6
+The eating of both red and white meat increases the risk of kidney cancer.7

 More Trouble-Makers from Meat

-Meat also contains heme iron, which can facilitate the production of cancer-producing compounds.7 Cooking meat– especially high-temperature cooking including cooking meats over a flame (e.g., pan-frying, grilling, barbecuing)– can also produce carcinogenic chemicals.8 The carcinogen PhiP found in fried chicken spells danger for prostate cancer.9
+Meat also contains heme iron, which can facilitate the production of cancer-producing compounds.8 Cooking meat– especially high-temperature cooking including cooking meats over a flame (e.g., pan-frying, grilling, barbecuing)– can also produce carcinogenic chemicals.9 The carcinogen PhiP found in fried chicken spells danger for prostate cancer.10

 Breast milk of mothers who eat meat contains this carcinogen.
-PhiP is not present in the milk of vegetarian mothers.10
+PhiP is not present in the milk of vegetarian mothers.11

 Refined Carbs Increase Cancer Risk